MacaPecha/devsite-docs/guides/online-payments/checkout-api/receiving-payment-by-card.en.md

 # Integrate Checkout API payment for cards

-Integrating Mercado Pago's Checkout API for cards allows you to offer a complete payment option within the site.
+Integrating Mercado Libre's Checkout API for cards allows you to offer a complete payment option within the site.
 The entire experience takes place in your store, so customers avoid exiting your site while making a purchase.

 Use our [sample projects](#bookmark_sample_projects) for a complete integration.
 You can adapt them according to your needs.